Ohio Voyeurism Defense Lawyers

 Under Ohio law, voyeurism is a crime involving watching people who are either disrobed or engaging in sexual activity for the express reason of sexual gratification.
 Voyeurism can be charged as a high degree misdemeanor but also a felony if the victim is a minor.

-A single conviction for voyeurism could penalize you with:
+A single conviction for voyeurism in Ohio could penalize you with: